Overview

 Investment Advisor(s) will compensate HUB Investment Partners from its fee and does not charge a separate fee

 for using HUB Investment Partners.
-Rather, the affiliate Registered Investment Advisor(s) reduces its
+Rather, the affiliate Registered Investment Advisor(s) reduce its compensation

-compensation by compensating HUB Investment Partners through its agreed upon compensation and fee billing
+by compensating HUB Investment Partners through its agreed upon compensation and fee billing structure.
+In its

-structure.
-In its capacity as Sub-Advisor, HUB Investment Partners has full discretionary authority over the client’s
+capacity as Sub-Advisor, HUB Investment Partners has full discretionary authority over the client’s assets and earns

-assets and earns related compensation.
-The affiliate RIA selects HUB Investment Partners as Sub-Advisor for a
+related compensation.
+The affiliate RIA selects HUB Investment Partners as Sub-Advisor for a client account only

 CLIENT ASSETS UNDER MANAGEMENT